Edison Bulb Table Lamp

-Painting a touch lamp gives a unique look and purpose to my new Edison Bulb Table Lamp.
+Painting a touch lamp gives my new Edison Bulb Table Lamp a unique look and purpose.

-I have been wanting to make an Edison bulb table lamp for awhile.
+I have wanted to make an Edison bulb table lamp for a while.
 I saw some ideas on Pinterest and thought I’d use some wood pieces and some lamp parts to make one from scratch.

-However, when I spotted this little beauty at Vendor’s Village a couple of weeks ago for ONE dollar, I thought it might be the perfect specimen for my new lamp.
+However, when I spotted this little beauty at Vendor’s Village for ONE dollar a couple of weeks ago, I thought it might be the perfect specimen for my new lamp.

 I figured it was worth $1—even if it didn’t work, maybe I could use it for something.
-After I brought it home, I plugged it in, and looked for an on/off switch.
+After I brought it home, I plugged it in and looked for an on/off switch.
 I couldn’t find one, but suddenly it came on!
 It’s a touch lamp!
-Not just that, but it’s a 3-way touch lamp.
+Not only that, but it’s a 3-way touch lamp.
 It was a little too brassy for my tastes.

 First up, I had to deal with that harp.
 I had no idea how it was attached.
-Surely, I took pictures, but I can’t find them.
-I used my giant vice to bend it back and forth to break it off about half way down.
-Sort of a divide and conquer mentality.
-After I got that done, I put the tiny part of the harp into the vice and rocked the lamp back and forth, until the piece broke off!
+Indeed, I took pictures, but I can’t find them.
+I used my giant vice to bend it back and forth to break it off about halfway down.
+It is a divide-and-conquer mentality.
+After that, I put the tiny part of the harp into the vice and rocked the lamp back and forth until the piece broke off!

 Painting Touch Lamp

-I got busy with some Heirloom Traditions Chalk Type paint and a hair dryer!
-It was cool in the house and the paint wasn’t drying fast enough to suit me so I made it happen quicker.
+I got busy with Heirloom Traditions Chalk Type paint and a hair dryer!
+It was cool in the house, and the paint wasn’t drying fast enough to suit me, so I made it happen quicker.

-After 2 coats of paint, I plugged the lamp in to make sure it was still going to “touch” with the paint on it.
+After two coats of paint, I plugged the lamp in to ensure it would still “touch” with the paint on it.
 Voila!
 I may or may not have done a little happy dance.
 Whoever thought of painting a touch lamp?

 Edison Bulb Table Lamp

 I purposely gave it some texture with the paint.
 Why?
-Because I wanted it to look like it was old wood, with several layers of paint on it.
+Because I wanted it to look like old wood with several layers of paint on it.

-I currently am using it here in the living room on my cut the cord clutter project.
+I currently use it in the living room on my cut-the-cord clutter project.

 Do you have an Edison bulb light?
-It does take a little getting use to—the color of light is a odd, but I’m so happy with it.
+It does take a little getting used to—the color of light is odd, but I’m so happy with it.
 Did I mention that the bulb was $10?
 So, I have a new lamp for a meager $11.

 HOLD the phone!
 I wasn’t pleased with the overall look.
 Yep, I decided this little lady needed a little bling.

-I browsed around on Amazon, and found this Small Wire Keyless Lamp Guard.
+I browsed on Amazon and found this Small Wire Keyless Lamp Guard.
 The measurements looked like they would be perfect for my new lamp.

-I have to admit when I opened the box, I thought to myself there was NO WAY that cage would fit over that bulb.
-But, it fit perfectly!
+I must admit that when I opened the box, I thought there was NO WAY that cage would fit over that bulb.
+But it fits perfectly!
 I was so thrilled.
-I did think about painting it, for about a millisecond, but decided to leave it au natural.
+I did think about painting it for about a millisecond but decided to leave it natural.

 Oh, how I love, love, love it!
-Now, it’s a $20 lamp, but I’m okay with that.
-It is a 3 way touch lamp and I can touch the lamp base or the shade to turn it on.
+It’s a $20 lamp, but I’m okay with that.
+It is a 3-way touch lamp, and I can touch the lamp base or the shade to turn it on.
 Seriously, did you know you can paint a touch lamp?

 gail